The THESAN-ZOOM project: Population III star formation continues until the end of reionization: Methods

 For star formation and stellar feedback through stellar radiation, stellar winds and supernovae explosions, we use a significantly evolved version of the SMUGGLE model \citep{Marinacci2019}.
 To be eligible for star formation, a gas cell must be smaller than its thermal Jeans length and have a density greater than $n_\mathrm{H} = 10~\mathrm{cm}^{-3}$.
 From cells meeting both criteria we generate collisionless stellar particles using a standard probabilistic method with a star formation efficiency of 100\% per free-fall time.
-This high value prevents unresolved gas from collapsing to artificially high densities \citep{Hu2023}.
+This high value prevents unresolved gas from collapsing to artificially high densities \citep{Hu2023}, but we note that the halo-scale star formation efficiency is quite robust to changes in resolution and the cell-based star formation efficiency \citep[for a detailed discussion see][]{zoomJacob}.
+In the ISM the criterion of being unstable according to the Jeans criterium is the more strict one, as we show in \cref{app:densityDistribution}.
 Cells with mass below twice the target gas mass $m_{\rm gas}$ are fully converted into one stellar particle; otherwise, only $2 m_{\rm gas}$ is removed from the gas cell to form the new particle.
 We assume a Chabrier Initial Mass Function \citep[IMF, ][]{chabrier2003galactic} with minimum and maximum masses of $0.1~\mathrm{M}_\odot$ and $100~\mathrm{M}_\odot$.
 Age and metal-dependent luminosities are calculated using the Binary Population and Spectral Synthesis models (BPASS; \citealt{BPASS2017}).
 The radiation is injected in the 16 nearest gas cells across seven frequency bins, without tracking the spectral shape within individual bins.
 Instead, averaged properties such as ionization cross-sections per bin are calculated using a $2$\,Myr spectrum at quarter solar metallicity.
 To reduce the impact of underresolved \hii regions, we apply the corrections described in \cite{deng2024}.
 For the mass loss rate and energy of stellar winds from young OB stars and AGB stars, we employ analytic prescriptions from \cite{Hopkins2018}, which are based on the \textsc{Starburst99}~\citep{Leitherer1999} stellar evolution model.
-Metal enrichment rates follow \cite{Vogelsberger2013} though we note that there is a floor of $Z = 10^{-8}$ in the initial conditions.
+Metal enrichment rates follow \cite{Vogelsberger2013} though we note that there is a floor of $Z = 2.7\times10^{-9}$ in the initial conditions.
 Stars with masses greater than $8\msun$ explode as supernovae, injecting $10^{51}~\mathrm{ergs}$ of energy into the ISM.
 To avoid the overcooling problem \citep{1Katz1996, DV2012} caused by not resolving the Sedov-Taylor phase, we instead inject the terminal momentum at the transition to the momentum-conserving phase \citep{Marinacci2019}.
 The time of each supernova event is determined stochastically based on the IMF.
 To better match the stellar-mass-halo-mass relations at high redshift \citep[e.g.][]{Moster2018, Behroozi2019}, an additional feedback channel is used to inject momentum during the first $5~\mathrm{Myrs}$ until the first SN events occur.
 This `Early Stellar Feedback' may represent missing physical processes and is further motivated in \cite{zoomIntro}.